binarykitchen/videomail-client/README.md

 By default the optional parameter `containerId` is set to `videomail`.

-<a name="build"></a>
-### videomailClient.build([containerId])

-Very similar to `show()`, except that it's not going to show anything.
-Only the DOM is adjusted internally.
-You might need this if you have a switch somewhere to enable or disable the Videomail client, see example `contact_form.html`.

 <a name="replay"></a>
 ### videomailClient.replay(parentElement, videomail)

 Manually adds a video container for the given videomail inside the parent element.
 This is mostly called after a successfull submission.
-See `/examples/submit.html` for some inspiration.
+See `/examples/direct_submit.html` for some inspiration.

 If the parent element already contains a video container like this